 This course provides an introduction to the development of software applications with a graphical user interface that can be deployed on a Windows or Web platform.
-Using Visual Basic and the .Net environment, students will learn to design, code, debug and test structured, eventdriven computer and web applications.
+Using Visual Basic and the .Net environment, students will learn to design, code, debug and test structured, event-driven computer and web applications.
 Course concepts include objects, properties, methods, events, forms, menus, loops, control structure, arrays, functions, procedures and active server pages.
-Prerequisite: CS 195.
+Prerequisite: CS 195 or CS 225.